llazzaro/chem-fingerprints/docs/index.rst

 Future
 ======

-There's still a lot to do before this package can be called "mature."
-For one, the popcount implementation is an 8-bit lookup table.
-A 16-bit table is faster on most machines, and if you have an Intel machine then there's a couple of assembly-based techniques which should almost triple the performance.

-The SDF reader code should be made part of the public API, which means validating against a larger number of real-world SD files.

-There should be a way to generate structure fingerprints when the input is a string, rather than a file.

-There should be direct support for building the upper-triangle distance matrix used for clustering.
+Chemfp will progress based on a combination of my interests and your funding.
+(Funny how giving me money affects my interests.)
+Here are some of the possibilities I've thought of:

+The core API documented here is unlikely to change in the near future, but there are many ways to improve it.
+Internal routines to read an SD file and manage fingerprint types should be made public, along with the API for reading SD files.
+There will also be a way to read structure input from a string rather than only from a file.

+If you are not a Python programmer then you might prefer that the core search routines be made accessible through a C API.
+That's possible, in that the software was designed with that in mind, but it's never been tested.

+The code makes good use of multiple processors on a shared memory machine.
+If you want to cluster a large data set with a high similarity threshold then you should be able to make effective use of a distributed compute cluster.
+That sounds like an excellent project that you can fund.

-I can think of a number of possibly useful command-line tools, like being able to merge a number of FPS files into one, sorted by popcount and able to handle all of PubChem.
-Or selecting N fingerprints at random from a set of fingerprints.
+If you work on the command-line then you would probably like command-line tools which can merge a number of FPS files into one, sort the fingerprints by popcount, or select N fingerprints at random.

-I've discussed and proposed a first draft of a binary format, which would improve load time.
-I would like to develop it further, but right I don't know who is bound by load time performance.

-I want to develop multi-threaded versions of the search functions.
-The core search algorithms are thread-safe, and the Python code releases the global interpreter lock before going into them, so this shouldn't be all that hard.
-(Famous last words.)
+The dense binary fingerprints which chemfp focuses on are only a subset of the cheminformatics fingerprint types.
+I would really like to support sparse fingerprints and count fingerprints, along with fast search code and efficient memory use.
+I estimate that will take several months of development, so I really needs external funding for it.

+Another advanced project is to add locality-sensitive hashing, which would turn the O(N**2) nearest-neighbor algorithm into an O(N) probabilistic algorithm, for a high enough similarity threshold.

-What about a wsgi component which implements a web-based search API for your local network?
+There are any number of higher-level tools which can be built on the chemfp components.
+For example, what about a wsgi component which implements a web-based search API for your local network?

-Do you want the underlying C code which does the searches to be available as a C API so you can call it from non-Python programs?

 But fundamentally, future work will be guided by what people want, and by funding. `Let me know <mailto:dalke@dalkescientific.com>`_ in